 Avoid SSH timeout from the client

-- Edit the SSH client configuration file using a text editor.
+- Open the SSH client configuration file for the current user.

 $ vi ~/.ssh/config

-Edit /etc/ssh/ssh_config if you want to apply the option to all users in the system.
+Edit /etc/ssh/ssh_config instead of ~/.ssh/config to apply the option to all users on the system.

-- Add the ServerAliveInterval option with a value, such as 30 seconds.
+- Add or adjust a host block with a suitable ServerAliveInterval value such as 30 seconds.

-- Save the changes to the client configuration file.
+Host example HostName example.com ServerAliveInterval 30 - Save the client configuration file.

 $ ssh -o ServerAliveInterval=30 user@example.com